namrithakumar/fancontrol/README.md

 1) Instructions on how to run the code
 2) Sample screenshots
 3) System diagram / Low level design
-4) Unit tests
+4) Assumptions - awaiting clarification
-5) Base code for the problem statement
+5) Unit tests using JUnit
-6) Assumptions - awaiting clarification
+6) Base code for the problem statement
 7) Design patterns used

 ## INSTRUCTIONS